 The variables that need to be dealt with are normally the product life cycle, environmental conditions encountered, and the method of demand printing used in manufacturing.
 The component mix needed to whip up a solution based on these three aspects of the package are the face stock, adhesive, and liner, the inks used, and proper die configurations.
 Once we get our heads around the entire gamut of the project from the basic design, production, and end usage, including recyclability these days, then we can begin to move forward.
 With the actual label design that is.
 Once that is in place then it’s time to run the gauntlet, a gauntlet that seems to add more guys with clubs every year.
 Package Engineering, Manufacturing Engineering, Regulatory Affairs, Marketing, Quality, and Strategic Sourcing all have a club and will hit your label project with varying degrees of force.
 In future posts I will try to get more in depth on this increasingly complicated process but for now, everyone have a happy Labor Day.

 My favorite story of Total Applied Cost was not even in the medical field but involved re-manufactured power steering units.
 The units themselves were labeled with a high end PET label/resin TTR ribbon combo and moved down the line to the packaging area where another paper TTR label was generated for the shipping carton.
 Due to a number of reasons, including a line crew for which English was their second language, there were a number of mix ups of the units.
-This caused both shade tree mechanics and auto repair shop personnel serious angst, major league pissed in many instances, when the Chevy power steering unit they were about to install turned out to be for a Ford.
+This caused both shade tree mechanics and auto repair shop personnel serious angst when the Chevy power steering unit they were about to install turned out to be for a Ford.
 The solution to the problem was to triple the cost of their labels.
 Both the actual power steering hard goods label and the shipping carton label were made out of PET and printed on one TTR printer with a split liner.
 That allowed the shipping label to remain adhered to the unit, removed, and applied to the shipping carton as the re-manufactured unit was inserted into the carton.
 When this solution was presented to the ‘purchasing agent’, a person whose yearly review was based on cost reduction of her commodities, the quick answer was that no, a tripling of label costs was absolutely not acceptable.
 When the proposed solution was presented to the Operations Manager however, he took a look at it, thought about it for about 60 seconds, and asked how long it would take to implement it and whether he could pay a rush charge to get it done more quickly.
 Mislabeled power steering units dropped almost to zero once the program was dialed in.
 The actual label cost tripled but the cost of failure, including mislabeling that affected both end users and distributors, plus taxed their shipping / receiving department with returns and quick replacement shipping costs, was so great that it dwarfed the label cost increase.

 The introduction of labels sets for terminally sterilized device packaging was a similar situation.
 When demand printing increased in quality from the early dot matrix six line per inch printers to laser printers and thermal transfer printers, the label set became the commonly accepted method for labeling systems.
 Typically the Tyvek lid or pouch label, maybe inner and outer for double sterile barriers, the shelf carton label, a shipper, and a set of patient labels were all on one sheet.
 This could easily cost more to produce than the simple individual labels but once you used the Total Applied Cost theory and factored in the one invoice, one shipping doc, one inspection, one check cut, etc., the label set was far and away more economical than the individual parts.
 One of the more key things for this system is the quality aspect.
 If you have labels left on the sheet something is screwed up.
 Finally, the line never runs out of that one label that will shut down production, they are all on the one label set.
 The administrative, quality, and process interruption aspects are tough to measure and add a dollar value to but almost always exceed any savings realized from purchasing a cheaper label.

-As I the power steering example, sometimes more expensive label stock is more cost effective when you look past the labels.
+As in the power steering example, sometimes more expensive label stock is more cost effective when you look past the labels.
 Many device manufacturers shrink wrap their packages, typically SBS outer cartons over a two sided label.
 For this set up the typical construction is a lower grade paper sheet and a cheap wax thermal transfer ribbon.
 However many of our customers have worked with us and validated a slightly better face sheet with better scuff resistance and brightness and used a wax/resin TTR ribbon to print the variable info.
 They were able to pass the package using ASTM 4169 or ISTA protocols and get rid of the shrink wrap.
 Did they lower the total applied cost?
 When you figure the cost of the shrink film, labor to run the sealer and shrink tunnel, cost of equipment, scrap rate and down time, I think it’s pretty clear that there are a few bucks headed to the bottom line in that situation, not to mention the environmental/sustainability advantages of no more plastic shrink film.

 I thought it would be good to get a blog post out before the big event starts in Louisville tomorrow.
 Packing?
 Heck, I get that nailed 15 minutes before I leave for the airport.
 The other thing I need to get done are the slides for my mini presentation at the Standards Update session.
 Longtime Healthpack sponsor and stalwart, Pat Nolan of DDL, was unavoidably detained this year and I was shanghied by our two illustrious co-chairs, Messer’s Spitzley and Larsen, to say a few words.
 Very few words.
 Mr. Spitzley felt that the complete history of the ASTM D 10 group, complete with footnotes, might be an appropriate topic.
 I believe I will stick to the labeling guidance that our IOPP MDTPC subcommittee is working on as well as a brief update of the Arthroplasty labeling standard that just passed in ASTM F04.